-For each specialisation a pair of Chapter Leads were nominated and the cadence of regular Chapter meeting commenced.
+For each specialisation, a pair of Chapter Leads were nominated and the cadence of regular Chapter meetings commenced.
 Every team on the train was represented by at least one person in each chapter.
-The Chapters quickly evolved to become a core part of how we operated at EDW, fully integrated into our end of sprint Bubble-ups, taking ownership of train wide challenges, and setting the standards for the way we worked.
+The Chapters quickly evolved to become a core part of how we operated at EDW, fully integrated into our end-of-sprint Bubble-ups, taking ownership of train-wide challenges, and setting the standards for the way we worked.

 In my recent travels as a consultant, I have also found the concept of Chapters useful when launching a new release train.
 In the case of StAART, there was a large program team already in place when we started talking about launching a train.
 The existing structure essentially consisted of functionally aligned teams.
 There was a Business Analyst team, a Functional Analyst team, a Development team, a Test team and an Infrastructure team.
 The leaders of each of these teams made up the membership of the Program Manager's leadership team.
 So, the first order of business in shaping this release train was going to be helping the Program Manager shift her organisation from being made up of functional teams to cross-functional teams.

 We went on to work with the newly appointed chapter leads to shape the agile teams, which we called Squads.
 Scrum Masters were appointed and joined the Chapter Leads on the train’s leadership team.
 The Chapter Leads facilitated regular chapter meetings, and the Scrum Masters facilitated the sprints.
 StAART celebrated its first birthday last month, and the model is still evolving.
 As we found at EDW, it is not as simple as slapping a “chapter” badge on a group of people; these things take time.
 Next PI, StAART is introducing Hackdays (inspired by Anders talk at Agile Australia) as a way to “step up” the role of the chapters in the “relentless improvement” of the train.